KhronosGroup/glTF-Sample-Viewer/README.md

 **Change glTF model**

-* Choose one of the glTF models in the selction list
+* Choose one of the glTF models in the selection list

 or